Frequently Asked Questions

 Yes, absolutely.
 A number of my students have become active therapy dog handlers.

 I do this out of a love for dogs and people… it is a career, a passion, and a cause.
-I have a lot more experience and knowledge.
+I have a lot more experience and knowledge than most professionals.
 I am good with dogs and people.
 I can provide plenty of references.
 I don’t use any marketing gimmicks.
 I am well known in the animal welfare/ rescue community, donating many hours every week to save homeless animals.
 I cannot stand by and see animals suffer: I know too much, and so I feel a moral obligation to improve the lives of dogs in our community.
 In other words, I’m a well-rounded animal expert, and I can draw from many years of life experiences and study to figure out what is going on with your dog, and to provide humane solutions.

 Intro Video